dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 When a property is configured as a [concurrency token](/ef/core/modeling/concurrency):

 * EF Core verifies that property has not been modified after it was fetched.
-The check occurs when [SaveChanges](/dotnet/api/microsoft.entityframeworkcore.dbcontext.savechanges?view=efcore-2.0#Microsoft_EntityFrameworkCore_DbContext_SaveChanges) or [SaveChangesAsync](/dotnet/api/microsoft.entityframeworkcore.dbcontext.savechangesasync?view=efcore-2.0#Microsoft_EntityFrameworkCore_DbContext_SaveChangesAsync_System_Threading_CancellationToken_) is called.
+The check occurs when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> or <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A>) is called.
-* If the property has been changed after it was fetched, a [DbUpdateConcurrencyException](/dotnet/api/microsoft.entityframeworkcore.dbupdateconcurrencyexception?view=efcore-2.0) is thrown.
+* If the property has been changed after it was fetched, a <xref:Microsoft.EntityFrameworkCore.DbUpdateConcurrencyException> is thrown.

 The DB and data model must be configured to support throwing `DbUpdateConcurrencyException`.